GenomicsNX/TreeFar/README.md

 Required arguments:

---files_path, -f         directory of kallisto output files for use by TreeFar --group_control, -g0     comma separated list of the first set of kallisto output
+--files_path, -f         Directory of kallisto output files for use by TreeFar --group_control, -g0     Comma separated list of the first set of kallisto output
                          data files (typically control).
 The algorithm assumes the kallisto output files are named along the lines of "NT1_abundance.tsv" so you would just put whatever comes before the "_abundance.tsv" in this list.
---group_treatment, -g1   comma separated list of the second set of kallisto output
+--group_treatment, -g1   Comma separated list of the second set of kallisto output
                          data files (typically test condition).
 Similar naming convention as described above.
 --out, -o                File prefix for final output table.
 The final output name